UniversalDependencies/UD_English-ESL/README.md

 Available only in the merged version.

 # Changelog

+v2.3
+--transitioned to v2 guidelines.
+--fixes to miscellaneous syntactic issues.

 v1.4
 --changed UPOS of indefinite, totality and negative pronouns from NOUN to PRON